 Knowledgeable, friendly and they blog!

-Brett is the LGS Eastern corn buyer, buying from farmers west of the Mississippi River.
+Brett is the LGS Eastern corn buyer, buying from farmers east of the Mississippi River.
 The Fayetteville, Arkansas, native is no stranger to Tyson Foods; Brett interned for the company throughout college in various positions, including operations, live production and the Case Ready Beef & Pork team before joining CPG full time as he led LGS analytics and reporting.
 He enjoys working with and building personal relationships with farmers.
 Outside of work, Brett enjoys fishing and hiking, cheering on the Hogs and St Louis Cardinals and managing his furniture business on the side.

 Taylor is the LGS Western corn buyer, buying from farmers west of the Mississippi.
 Born and raised in South Dakota, just outside of Sioux City, Iowa, he has lived most of his life in heavy agricultural areas.
 He received his undergraduate degree from Southern Illinois University Edwardsville and his MBA at the University of Arkansas.
 While attending Arkansas, he was an intern at Tyson Foods in the Value-Added Meal Solutions Group, followed by the Commodity Purchasing Group.
 After completing his degree, he moved to Denver and worked as a consultant at Deloitte.
 With the continued growth of LGS, Taylor took the opportunity to come back to Tyson Foods in early 2018.
 When not working, he enjoys staying busy through any outdoor activity or sport.

-Josh is the director of Tyson Local Grain Services (LGS).
-He began his career with Tyson Foods in 2007 working in different positions including capital buyer and financial analyst before joining the Commodity Purchasing Group (CPG) in 2012.
+Josh is the director of Tyson Foods Local Grain Services (LGS).
+He began his career with Tyson Foods in 2007 working in a variety of positions including capital buyer and financial analyst before joining the Commodity Purchasing Group (CPG) in 2012.
 He has worked as a soybean meal buyer, logistics manager and Eastern corn buyer during his time with CPG.
 The Elkins, Arkansas, native enjoys getting to work with farmers across the country, allowing him to establish long term relationship with suppliers and representing Tyson in local communities.
 When he is not at work, Josh enjoys Jeeping, golfing, hunting and fishing.

 We’re committed to the communities we live and work in, and to the grain farmers who provide homegrown corn for our birds.
 Tyson Local Grain Services’ community engagement efforts include sponsorships, partnerships, and volunteering.
 We offer several ways to request support for your group or organization.
 Check out our Giving Back section to learn more about the programs we support.